Terms & Conditions

-3.4 We shall have no liability for any failure to deliver the Goods to the extent that such failure is caused by a Force Majeure Event or a failure by you to provide us with adequate delivery instructions.
+3.4 We shall have no liability for any failure to deliver the Goods to the extent that such failure is caused by a Force Majeure Event (see clause 13) or a failure by you to provide us with adequate delivery instructions.
 We shall not be liable in any circumstances for Goods that are lost or damaged in transit.
 Claims in these circumstances should be made against the carrier.

-3.5If you fail to accept or take delivery of the Goods, then except where such failure or delay is caused by a Force Majeure Event or by our failure to comply with the obligations under the Contract, we shall store the Goods until delivery takes place, and charge you for all related costs and expenses (including insurance).
+3.5 If you fail to accept or take delivery of the Goods, then except where such failure or delay is caused by a Force Majeure Event or by our failure to comply with the obligations under the Contract, we shall store the Goods until delivery takes place, and charge you for all related costs and expenses (including insurance).
 If you continue to fail to accept or take delivery of the Goods for 10 or more business days following the day on which we first attempted to make delivery, we may resell or dispose of the Goods and recover our reasonable storage, selling or disposal costs.

 4.1 If you order Goods from our Sites for delivery outside the UK, your order may be subject to import duties and taxes which are applied when the delivery reaches that destination.
 Please note that we have no control over these charges and we cannot predict their amount.

 4.2 You will be responsible for payment of any such import duties and taxes.
 Please contact your local customs office for further information before placing your order.